Hopeful Voyager: Navigating your way through the ambiguous losses of mental ill health (WA)

 Learning outcomes for participants:

-By the conclusion of the two-day workshop, participants will be able to:
+By the conclusion of the workshop, participants will be able to:

 - Understand the concept of ambiguous loss